Projects

 Archiving hides a project from the default dashboard listings without deleting any data.
 Archive projects when:

 Archived projects remain reachable by direct URL and via the Show archived filter.
-Only admins or the project owner can archive or restore.
+Only admins, the project creator, or the project lead can archive or restore.

 Deleting a project